Azure-Samples/azureai-assistant-tool/README.md

 ### Step 5: Find and copy your Azure OpenAI Service APIkey, endpoint and model deployment version

-To successfully make a call against the Azure OpenAI service, you'll need the following:
+To successfully make a call against the Azure OpenAI Service, you'll need the following:

 **- ENDPOINT:**	This value can be found in the Keys and Endpoint section when examining your resource from the Azure portal.
 Alternatively, you can find the value in Azure OpenAI Studio > Playground > View code.
 An example endpoint is: https://docs-test-001.openai.azure.com/.